nohttpsno/nohttpsno/README.md

 - 👋 Hi, I’m @nohttpsno
 - 👀 I’m interested in https & No.
 - 🌱 I’m currently learning Https.
-- 💞️ I’m looking to collaborate on Htpps.
+- 💞️ I’m looking to collaborate on Https.
 - 📫 How to reach me nohttpsno@gmail.com
 - ⚡ Fun fact: I don't know much about linux but still talk about it all day